ChrisGloom1/newcompany/README.md

-# Getting Started with the small project
+# Getting Started with the project
 The project is created using the following tech:
 - React.js
 - Typescript